Asia Miles is Cathay Pacific’s loyalty program. It is useful for those who fly on Cathay Pacific and its partners like Qantas and Qatar Airways.

 - sending them a direct message on Twitter or Facebook

-If you fly or are interested in flying Cathay Pacific, Qantas or one of its other partners, then the Asia Miles program is one worth signing up for depending on your exact travel patterns.
+If you fly or are interested in flying Cathay Pacific, Qantas or one of its other partners, then the Asia Miles program may be worth signing up for depending on your exact travel patterns.

 Asia Miles are most quickly earned by signing up for one of these credit cards.

 Do you know someone who might get some use out of the Asia Miles program but needs a little help?
 Share this guide using the social media buttons below!

 Supplementary images courtesy Cathay Pacific and Asia Miles.